 In 2015, VALIE EXPORT received the Austrian Frauen-Lebenswerk-Preis (Women‘s Lifetime Achievement Award) as well as the Großes Goldenes Ehrenzeichen (Grand Gold Medal of Honor) of the City of Linz for her achievements in culture.
 Previously, her artistic practice had been honored with numerous other awards, among them the Yoko Ono Lennon Courage Award for the Arts (2014, together with Laurie Anderson, Marianne Faithfull, Gustav Metzger), the Österreichisches Ehrenzeichen für Wissenschaft und Kunst (Austrian Decoration for Science and Art, 2005), the Alfred Kubin Prize (2000), the Oskar Kokoschka Prize (2000) and the Gustav Klimt Prize (1998).

 2019.02.15 - 04.27

-Austrian artist VALIE EXPORT is considered one of the most important figures in the fields of conceptual art, performance and film.
+Austrian artist VALIE EXPORT is considered one of the most important figures in the fields of Conceptual Art, performance and film.
 Active since the 1960s, she continues to have an ongoing influence with her seminal feminist and media-critical works.
-This is the latest exhibition of a series of retrospecitive projects hosted by VOX, revisiting major conceptual practices.Read more
+This monographic exhibition is part of a research program initiated by VOX in 2005, revisiting major artistic practices, here with a significant body of work that has never been presented in Montreal.Read more